Auditorium Building: 19th century

+20th century

 The opera company renting the accommodation moved to the Civic Opera House in 1929, and the Auditorium Theatre closed during the Great Depression.
 In 1941, it was taken over by the city of Chicago to be used as a World War II servicemen's center.
 By 1946, Roosevelt University moved into the Auditorium Building, but the theater was not restored to its former splendor.
+Instead, the theater stood vacant for another two decades.
 In 1952, Congress Parkway was widened, bringing the curb to the southern edge of the building.
 To make room for a sidewalk, some ground-floor rooms and part of the theater lobby were removed and a sidewalk arcade created.

-On October 31, 1967, the Auditorium Theatre reopened and through 1975, the Auditorium served as a rock venue.
-Among other notable acts, the Grateful Dead played there ten times from 1971 through 1977.
+Roosevelt University trustees voted in 1958 to restore the Auditorium Theater.
+In the early 1960s, Beatrice T. Spachner, a Roosevelt University trustee, became the leader of the Auditorium Theater Council, which had been formed to oversee the Auditorium Theatre's restoration.
+She ultimately raised $2.25 million or $3 million for the purpose.
+Harry Weese was hired to restore the theater, having claimed to be able to refurbish it for a much lower price than local competitor Skidmore, Owings, & Merrill could.
+On October 31, 1967, the Auditorium Theatre reopened with a benefit concert where the New York City Ballet performed A Midsummer Night's Dream.
+The Auditorium served as a rock venue through 1975; among other notable acts, the Grateful Dead played there ten times from 1971 through 1977.

+On August 10, 1968, Jimi Hendrix performed two shows with his band The Jimi Hendrix Experience.
 The Doors also played their first concert at the Auditorium Building after their arrest of singer Jim Morrison on June 14, 1969.

-It was declared a National Historic Landmark by the U.S. Department of the Interior in 1975.
+It was declared a National Historic Landmark by the United States Department of the Interior in 1975.

+21st century

 The building was equipped with the first central air conditioning system and the theater was the first to be entirely lit by incandescent light bulbs.
 In 2001, a major restoration of the Auditorium Theatre was begun by Daniel P. Coffey and Associates in conjunction with EverGreene Architectural Arts to return the theater to its original colors and finishes.

-On April 30, 2015, the National Football League held its 2015 NFL Draft in the Auditorium Theatre, the first time the league had held its annual draft in Chicago in more than 50 years.
+On April 30, 2015, the National Football League held its 2015 NFL draft in the Auditorium Theatre.